Women Group Travel

 Independent Travel… with Other Women

-If you want to travel with someone you know but your pocketbooks and vacation times do not fall into line, consider finding a travel partner through a website such as Connecting: Solo Travel Network (www.cstn.org).
-For a small membership fee you can have access to approximately 1,500 members who are also looking for travel partners.
-The majority of the CTSN membership consists of women, so there may be plenty of opportunities for you to find a suitable connection.
+If you want to travel with someone you know but your pocketbooks and vacation times do not fall into line, consider finding a travel partners through a website such as Women Traveling Together.
+The organization functions, in part, as a network of women of all ages who travel and vacation in small groups.
+The membership consists of women, so there may be plenty of opportunities for you to find suitable connections if you so desire.

 Keep in mind that if it is going to be just the two of you (as opposed to an entire group), you will want to be very selective about whom you travel with.
 You will be spending a lot of time together.
 Friendship (or lack thereof) can make or break a dream journey.